 So, how do you plan and organize your meals on a daily basis so that you can shed those extra pounds?
 Even if you’re not so interested in cooking, the following tips for meal prep will help you reduce the time and energy spent in the kitchen and at the same time plan and cook healthy meals that can help you lose weight.

-Grocery shopping for the meal prep
+grocery shopping for meal prep

 Healthy eating and cooking start with shopping for groceries.
-Have a master list which you can refer to whenever you shop.
+Have a master list that you can refer to whenever you shop.
 You can either plan meals for an entire week and list down the ingredients or if you’re a bit more creative and adventurous in the kitchen, you can just buy whatever ingredients you find fresh and of good quality and then plan your meals based on what you bought.

-You will need to stock up on dried, frozen and preserved foods
+you will need to stock up on dried, frozen and preserved foods

 Other than unprocessed, natural foods like fresh vegetables, fruits, herbs, meat, fish, eggs, etc. the essential stuff your list should have are dried herbs, spices, nuts, dried fruits and frozen meat and vegetables.
 So even if your vegetable tray gets empty faster than you had anticipated (and it’s going to happen quite often since you’ll be preparing a lot of salads, soups and smoothies), the frozen vegetables come in handy; they can be sauteed, roasted or boiled with spices and herbs of your choice.